Jagdish9903/Intel-Project-TeleICU/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 TeleICU is designed to enhance patient care by leveraging technology to provide remote monitoring and support in intensive care units (ICUs).
 This project aims to bridge the gap between healthcare professionals and patients by providing real-time data and communication tools.

-Here's why teleICU is important:
+**Here's why teleICU is important:**

-Improved patient outcomes through continuous monitoring.
+- Improved patient outcomes through continuous monitoring.
-Efficient use of healthcare resources.
+- Efficient use of healthcare resources.
-Enhanced collaboration among healthcare professionals.
+- Enhanced collaboration among healthcare professionals.

-This project uses computer vision techniques to detect and identify subjects like patients, doctors and others.
-And also analyse the activities of patients.
+This project presents an innovative system for analyzing ICU videos.
+The system leverages two machine learning models to achieve the following:

+1. **People Detection and Classification**: Identifies and categorizes individuals in the video into three categories: doctors, patients, and other personnel.
+2. **Patient Action Detection**: Detects and classifies the actions of patients in the ICU based on a sequence of video frames.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Features

+1. **People Detection and Classification**:
+   - Utilizes a YOLOv8 model trained on a manually annotated dataset of ICU show images.
+   - Categorizes individuals in the video into doctors, patients, and other personnel.
+   - Extracts portions of frames containing patients and creates a separate video.

+2. **Patient Action Detection**:
+   - Uses a second model, an LSTM-based action detection model, to classify patient actions from the extracted video.
+   - Actions detected include clapping, sitting, standing still, and walking.
+   - Generates a final video showcasing the detected actions and a graph displaying action probabilities over time.

+3. **Graphical Representation**:
+   - Displays a graph of action probabilities over time, with timestamps on the x-axis and activity percentage on the y-axis.
+   - Plots points for the highest probability action at each timestamp, with unique colors for different actions.

-### Built With
+### Technology Stack

 This section highlights the key frameworks and libraries that were instrumental in building the teleICU project.
 Each technology was carefully selected to ensure robust functionality, scalability, and real-time capabilities required for a teleICU system.